 This is because after the skin is inflamed, fibrous scar tissue will form over the wound to repair the wound site.
 Sometimes, these scar tissues grow excessively, resulting in an elevated bump over the original wound.

-Post Inflammatory Erythema usually appear in the form of pink or red marks that are a result of a severe acne outbreak.
+Post Inflammatory Erythema usually appears in the form of pink or red marks that are a result of a severe acne outbreak.

 Post-inflammatory hyperpigmentation is often seen as dark spots on the face after acne has resolved.
 These marks are different from Post Inflammatory Erythema.
 They appear when the skin is healing, when the red marks fade away to leave a variety of discolouration spots that can be pink, red, brown or black.